 MAC encourages you to recycle by giving you a free eye shadow, lipstick, or gloss if you return six empty containers from any of their products.

-Starting July 22, 2019 MUJI stores will be charging 5 cents per shopping bag at checkout.
-Additionally, if you do not need a shopping bag, we will reward you with a 5 cent discount.
+Starting July 22, 2019 MUJI stores will be charging 5 cents per recycled paper shopping bag at checkout.
 Please be mindful of this change, as we are encouraging MUJI’s philosophy on “Minimum Packaging and Less Excess.”

 All Nespresso capsules are 100% recyclable.
 Please visit their store to get a bag to bring your used capsules back to the boutique.